DCNick3/ShinDataUtil/README.md

 - `rom-replace-file origrom srcfile targetname outrom` - quickly replace a file in ROM by another one.
 Does not remove previous file contents, so avoid using this repeatedly

 - `rom-build outrom [infile targetname]...` - build a ROM from scratch from specified pairs of source files and their target names

+- `rom-build-from-dir [outrom] [indir]` - build a ROM from scratch from specified root directory.
+All files in the directory will be put to the rom with the same name